 Temporary 0% Interest as a Result of the COVID-19 National Emergency

 To provide relief to student loan borrowers during the COVID-19 national emergency, interest on most federal student loans has been temporarily set at 0%.
 The 0% interest will last from until the Department of Education announces that interest rates have been reinstated.

-The following table provides the fixed interest rates for new Direct Loans first disbursed on or after July 1, 2020, and before July 1, 2021.
+The following table provides the fixed interest rates for new Direct Loans first disbursed on or after for July 1, 2021 to July 1, 2022.
 These rates will apply to new Direct Subsidized Loans, Direct Unsubsidized Loans, and Direct PLUS Loans made during this time.

 Fixed Interest Rate